oliviakatrhyn/inf_systems/README.md

   <img width="700" height="800" img src="IB AD Final.jpg">
 </p>

+In this diagram, it was important to distinguish between our new and existing customers at the beginning as this would be a determinant of their priority in the queue for an RM.
+After being allocated, the customer would be asked questions, in which the RM would generate and return potential holiday packages and related information.
+If the RM is successful, a booking would ensue (as seen in the 'Outbound Customer Activity Diagram' below).
+Each booking made by an RM results in the RMs skill score being updated to reflect their performance in achieving a sale.

 ***For Outbound Customers:***

 <p align="center">
   <img width="700" height="1100" img src="OB AD Final.jpg">
 </p>

+For the Outbound Customer, the CMC must generate a Target List from their database and a script and guidelines to the allocated RM.
+After initiating the first call, the RM will attempt to make a sale and will follow the illustrated process.
+The process of booking with and RM and the verification of the payment with the bank is also documented in this diagram.

 ### Class Diagram

-The following class diagram shows the systems classes, their attributes, operations adn the relationsips among classes and objects.
+The following class diagram shows the systems classes, their attributes, operations and the relationsips among classes and objects.

 <p align="center">
   <img width="900" height="600" img src="Class Diagram wPayment.jpg">
 </p>

 ### Collaborative Diagrams